codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

 .. note:: See the documentation for :php:func:`dot_array_search()` in the ``Array`` helper for more information on "dot" notation.

-Retrieving Raw data (PUT, PATCH, DELETE)
+Retrieving Raw Data (PUT, PATCH, DELETE)
 ========================================

 Finally, you can grab the contents of php://input as a raw stream with ``getRawInput()``: